sugimotot/btsdoc-portal/developers/installation/bitshares_core_gitflow.md

 **Note 5:** Do not mark releases as "pre release" unless there is a real new version coming immediately after.
 Never upgrade "pre release" to "release" as new emails to subscribers will not be sent when doing so.

+## How To Create an Emergency Fix

+An emergency fix may become necessary when a serious problem in mainnet is discovered.
+The goal here is to fix the problem as soon as possible, while keeping the risk for creating additional problems as low as possible.

+First of all, the problem must be analyzed and debugged.
+This happens, naturally, directly on the release version.

+Presumably the developer who creates the fix will work on his private master branch.
+That is OK.
+But for publishing the fix, the following steps should be taken:

+1. The fix is applied to the version of the "release" branch that was merged into "master" when creating the broken release version.
+2. The "release" branch is merged into "master", and a version tag is created on "master".
+3. Witnesses update to the new version, and production continues.
+4. A unit test is created on "develop" that reproduces the problem.
+5. The "release" branch is merged into "develop", and it is verified that the fix resolves the problem, by running the unit test.
+6. The "release" branch is merged into "hardfork" and "testnet".

 ***